 OPEN PRACTICE STUDIO

-Open Practice Studio (OPS) offers specialised services for the development, ethical preservation, and advocacy of time-based art practices and ephemeral cultural materials.
+Open Practice Studio (OPS) offers specialised advise and services to develop, actualise and preserve performance, time-based art practices, and ephemeral cultural materials.

-We work directly with artists and institutions to develop tailored solutions for time-based art in a range of cultural and commercial contexts.
+We work directly with artists and institutions to develop responsive solutions across a range of cultural and commercial contexts.